Shashank14105/VisionLens/statement.md

 ## Problem

-Finding a lost item in a campus lost-and-found collection can require manually checking many item photographs.
+ In order to find a lost item in a campus lost-and-found collection can require manually checking many item photographs.

 ## Proposed Solution

-VisionLens is a computer vision based visual matching system that accepts an image of a lost item and searches a gallery of found-item images for visually similar results.
+VisionLens is a project that uses computer vision based visual matching system that accepts an image of a lost item and searches a gallery of found-item images for visually similar results.

 ## Target Users